francelwebdev/francelwebdev/README.md

 Hi, I am Francel AMAMOO.
 I am a self-taught full-stack web developer and love building products that make users lives easier.

+I am available for a position that includes the use of Node.JS or Ruby on Rails in backend or VueJS in frontend or both.

 ## My Tech Stack.

 #### Client side.